 Citation information for the Public Records score comes from the state's records.
 Whenever a state inspector finds that a facility is not in compliance with a regulation, a citation is issued and recorded in a public document.
 The public record documents are the Facility Evaluation Report (LIC 809), the Complaint Report (LIC 9099), the Non-Compliance Conference Summary Report (LIC 9111), and Civil Penalty Assessments.

-The Choose Well scoring tool evaluates a facility's compliance with 73 Title 22 regulations that are associated with the 11 Quality Measures.
+The Choose Well scoring tool evaluates a facility's compliance with 94 Title 22 regulations and Health and Safety Codes that are associated with the 11 Quality Measures.
 Citations in any given Quality Measure will lower a facility's Choose Well score.
 Every facility starts with 100 points.
 Families can see how many citations a facility has received from the state in each Quality Measure.

-Recently licensed facilities volunteering for the Choose Well program who have not yet received a post-licensing state inspection will not have any pubic documents data to put into the scoring tool.
-These facilities are designated as Not Rated (NR) until they have had a state inspection.
+Recently licensed facilities volunteering for the Choose Well program who have not yet received a post-licensing state inspection will not have any public documents data to put into the scoring tool.
+These facilities are designated as Newly Licensed until they have had a state inspection.